OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

   - ``DEPLOY_BIND_ADDR`` - dedicated IP address for (most) **Front-end** services
   - ``DEPLOY_BIND_SSH_ADDR`` - dedicated IP address for **integrated SSH** server (can be same as ``DEPLOY_BIND_ADDR``)

-- :ref:`B. Relocate host SSH to different port <container_ssh_relocate>` - no additional deployment configuration required.
+- Option :ref:`B. Relocate host SSH to different port <container_ssh_relocate>` - no additional deployment configuration required.

-- :ref:`C. Reconfigure nodes to connect to different port <container_ssh_nodes>` - append into ``.env`` the port of the OpenNebula integrated SSH server, on which will available for hypervisor Nodes to connect back to the Front-end.
+- Option :ref:`C. Reconfigure Nodes to connect to different port <container_ssh_nodes>` - append into ``.env`` the port of the OpenNebula integrated SSH server, on which will available for hypervisor Nodes to connect back to the Front-end.
 For example:

 .. code::